 What is IMS?

-IMS is an effective treatment for acute and chronic pain of neuropathic origin.
+We have many experienced IMS Physiotherapists at our Victoria clinics.
+Intramuscular Stimulation (IMS) is an effective treatment for acute and chronic pain of neuropathic origin.
 It is based on scientific neurophysiological principles.
 IMS involves the insertion of fine acupuncture type needles into the body where muscles have shortened or contracted.
 It is problems at these points that are often at the root of long term pain.
 While a muscle is tight and contracted it can’t heal properly.
 By applying IMS you are stimulating a healing process and helping the muscles to relax.
 IMS treatment is best suited to treat soft tissue pain that shows no obvious sign of ongoing tissue damage or inflammation, such as many forms of: neck/back pain, tennis elbow, frozen shoulder and fibromyalgia, amongst others.
 It is often effective when other forms of therapy have failed.

 Neuropathy-what happens when nerves start to go wrong?